ibm-cloud-docs/cli/reference/ibmcloud/cli_resource_group.md

 ### Examples
 {: #ibmcloud_resource_tag_attach_examples}

-* To attach the user tag `MyTag` to a Kubernetes cluster named `MyCluster`, first look for the CRN of the cluster you would like to tag:
+* To attach `my-tag` user tag to a Kubernetes cluster named `MyCluster`, first identify the CRN of the cluster:
     ```bash
     ibmcloud resource search 'type:k8\-cluster AND name:MyCluster'
     ```